Talking Space Podcast: Celebrating Our 15th Year of Podcasting!

 When Talking Space first started in 2009, we were one of only a handful of “new media” outlets discussing space exploration. ( I think the only other podcast out there doing close to what we do was called "Space Task Force."
 They're long defunct.)
 Today, we’re just one very small fish in an oversaturated pond, competing for your very precious and limited time.

 Then there was the advent of the YouTube Vloggers, some of them ( and you know who you are) delivering content on space and NASA in particular, that was both over the top, and utterly bogus.
 Early on, we made a conscious decision to stay a podcast rather than going to YouTube.
 Like radio, we felt podcasts allowed for more of a connection with our listeners on a higher level.
 Besides, I have a face for radio and podcats.
 However, the YouTubers were ruling the day, getting most of the eyeballs, eardrums, and sponsorship.
-Even members of the venerable TWiT Network saw pink slips as a result of lost revenue from thier podcasts, with sponsorship dollars going to the YouTube channels.
+Even members of the venerable TWiT Network saw pink slips as a result of lost revenue from their podcasts, with sponsorship dollars going to the YouTube channels.
 It seemed like you had to be outlandish to get people to listen to you and if that were the case, it was a path I wasn’t willing to walk on.
 I didn't want the show to become a parody of itself for the sake of getting higher download numbers.

 Then there were my views on how the world of podcasting was evolving.
 If your name isn't Joe Rogan, you were succeeding in podcasting if: you were a celebrity or already had a platform in film, on TV, or radio, or if your subject matter included one of the following topics: Self-Help, True Crime, Paranormal "Research", or if you were an entrepreneur talking to other entrepreneurs about being entrepreneurs.